catchpoint/foresight-workflow-kit-action/README.md

 - CPU Load (user and system) in percentage
 - Memory usage (used and free) in MB
-- Network I/O (read and write) in MB
+- Network I/O (receive and transmit) in MB
 - Disk I/O (read and write) in MB

 ### Example Output